 Note: The interface is so enticing that you can play around with it for hours.

-Vector graphics are images that can be scaled to any size and dimension without deteriorating the quality of image and still keeping the file size reasonably small.
+Vector graphics are images that can be scaled to any size and dimension without deteriorating the quality of the image and still keeping the file size reasonably small.

 So if you want to create images that are of variable size Vectr.com provides the tools for you to get it done for free.
-Provides vector graphics editor that works on the web as well as has desktop platform for Mac, Windows, Linux, and Chromebook.
+Provides vector graphics editor that works on the web as well as has a desktop platform for Mac, Windows, Linux, and Chromebook.

 Further Reading …